TheMaster1127/HT-IDE/WEB/README.md

 *   **Responsive Design:** The UI intelligently adapts for use on smaller screens and mobile devices.
 *   **Resizable Panels:** Drag the borders between the file explorer, editor, terminal, and HTML output panel to create your perfect layout.
 *   **Informative Tooltips:** Hover over help icons (`ℹ️`) in settings modals to get detailed explanations of what each option does.
-*   **Workspace Isolation:** Each workspace (identified by the `?id=` in the URL) is completely sandboxed, with its own files, settings, and instruction sets, preventing data leaks.
+*   **Workspace Isolation:** Each workspace (identified by the `?id=` in the URL) is completely sandboxed in its own database, with its own files, settings, and instruction sets, preventing data leaks.